vmware-tanzu/velero/site/content/docs/v1.2.0/contributions/minio.md

+---
-## Quick start evaluation install with Minio
+title: "Quick start evaluation install with Minio"
+layout: docs
+---

 The following example sets up the Velero server and client, then backs up and restores a sample application.